GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 - Within the Vectar interface, press the **Setup** button at the top of the screen
 - Locate input 1 in the setup screen and click the **Configure** wheel at the end of the row.
 - In the dialog that opens, find the **source** drop down menu and choose: **Local -> Add IP Source...**
-- In the Source Manager dialog that opens, click the **Configure** wheel next to `camera1`
+- In the IP Source Manager dialog that opens, click Add New IP Source
+- Select SRT Source in the drop down
 - In the Configure SRT Input Connection dialog box that opens, enter `Camera1` in the **Connection Name** field
 - To find the server URL, check the internal IP address of the VM named: `norsk-gw-nnn` (where `nnn` is a random string).
 You can find this name in the Google Cloud console VM list.
     - In this example, it is `10.164.0.5`, yours will be different.
 - In the **Server URL** field, enter `srt://10.164.0.5`
-- In the port Number enter `5111` which was the port number allocated to camera1 in Norsk.
+- In the port Number enter `5101` which was the port number allocated to SRT Listener Egest camera1 in Norsk.
 - Press OK but do not reset your session.
 We need to add the other cameras first.
 - Repeat the above process for Camera 2, Camera 3 and Camera 4, using their respective port numbers.
 - To receive the streams, we need to reset Vectar.
 Go to **File -> Exit** (you will need to position your mouse at the top of the screen to get the File Menu to appear, it's a little tricky).